10 Fun Facts About The Lymphatic System | Vital Body Secrets

 • Pulsations from Nearby Arteries: Rhythmic expansions help nudge lymph onward.

-This elegant mechanism ensures constant drainage of tissue fluids back into bloodstream without requiring additional energy input.
+This elegant mechanism ensures constant drainage of tissue fluids back into the bloodstream without requiring a separate heart-like pump.

 The Immune Connection: How The Lymphatic System Defends You Daily